AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 ## AEM Forms Edge Delivery Services Overview {#edge-overview}

-The following diagram illustrates how you can edit forms in Microsoft Excel or Google Sheets (document-based editing) and publish to Edge Delivery Services.
-It also shows the AEM publishing method using the Adaptive Forms Editor.
+The following diagram illustrates how you can edit forms in Microsoft Excel or Google Sheets (Document-based Authoring ) and publish to Edge Delivery Services.
+It also shows the AEM publishing method using the Adaptive Forms Editor (AEM Authoring).

 ![Edge Delivery Architecture](/help/edge/assets/AEM-forms-with-EDS-publishing.png)

 AEM Forms Edge Delivery services is a composable set of services that allows for a high degree of flexibility in how you author forms on your website.
-You can use both AEM content management with [AEM authoring](/help/forms/creating-adaptive-form-core-components.md) as well as [document-based authoring](/help/edge/docs/forms/create-forms.md).
+You can use both AEM content management with [AEM authoring](/help/forms/creating-adaptive-form-core-components.md) as well as [Document-based Authoring ](/help/edge/docs/forms/create-forms.md).

 For example, you author forms directly in Microsoft Excel or Google Sheets and these spreadsheets are transformed into forms for your website.
-Any new form content, such as a new form field, is instantly available on your website without requiring a rebuild process.
+Any new form or form content, such as a new form field, is instantly available on your website without requiring a rebuild process.

-Edge Delivery Services uses GitHub so customers can manage and deploy code directly from their GitHub repository.
+AEM Forms Edge Delivery Services uses GitHub so customers can manage and deploy code directly from their GitHub repository.
 For example, you can write forms in either [Google Sheets or Microsoft Excel](/help/edge/docs/forms/create-forms.md) and the components of your forms can be developed by using CSS and JavaScript in GitHub.

-When you are ready, you can use the [AEM Sidekick](/help/edge/docs/forms/tutorial.md#preview-and-publish-your-content) browser extension to preview and publish content updates.
+When you are ready, you can use the [AEM Sidekick](/help/edge/docs/forms/tutorial.md#preview-and-publish-your-content), a chrome browser extension, to preview and publish content updates.

 ![Install AEM SideKick](/help/edge/assets/install-aem-sidekick.png)

 AEM Forms Edge Delivery Services provides a forms block, known as [Adaptive Forms Block](/help/edge/docs/forms/create-forms.md) to add a form to your Edge Delivery Services site.

-The choice between the [document-based authoring](#document-based-authoring-features) and [AEM authoring](#aem-authoring-features) depends on your specific requirements.
+The choice between the [Document-based Authoring ](#document-based-authoring-features) and [AEM authoring](#aem-authoring-features) depends on your specific requirements.

 For simple forms that just collect basic information like names and emails (think contact us forms, lead generation forms, or service request forms), and where you only need the data to go to a spreadsheet, the [Document-based Authoring](/help/edge/docs/forms/create-forms.md) is a perfect fit.
-You can build these forms like you would a document in Google Docs.
+You can build these forms like you would build a document in Google Sheets or Microsoft Excel.

 If your forms get more complex, like requiring multiple panels, complex rules and business logic, data manipulation, integration with external systems, or streamlined workflows using AEM features, then [AEM Authoring](/help/forms/creating-adaptive-form-core-components.md) is a better option.

 ### Key Features of Document-based Authoring  and AEM Authoring

-Document-based Authoring offers a basic set of features and AEM Authoring unlocks additional capabilities beyond the document-based authoring, empowering you to build more complex and interactive forms.
+Document-based Authoring  offers a basic set of features and AEM Authoring unlocks additional capabilities beyond the Document-based Authoring , empowering you to build more complex and interactive forms.
 The key features of both Document-based Authoring  and AEM Authoring are:

 <!--

 >[!BEGINTABS]

->[!TAB Document-based authoring]
+>[!TAB Document-based Authoring ]

-Document-based authoring is a versatile option suitable for creating simple forms with essential functionalities.
+Document-based Authoring  is a versatile option suitable for creating simple forms with essential functionalities.
 It allows you to integrate various input types like text fields, dropdown menus, and radio buttons, enabling you to collect user data effectively.
 It offers a basic version of rules to add dynamic behaviour to forms.
-Key features of Document-based authoring are:
+Key features of Document-based Authoring  are:

 * **[HTML5-based Form Field components](/help/edge/docs/forms/form-components.md)**: AEM Forms Edge Delivery Services allow you to create user-friendly and interactive forms using form components based on HTML5 [input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#input_types), <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea">textarea</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select">select</a>, and <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset">fieldset</a>  elements.
 These components cater to different types of data collection and can be easily customized to fit your specific needs.